Glossary Subscription-Based Pricing

 Per-User/Per-Unit Pricing

 The per-user/per-unit pricing model charges a customer based on the number of users or units they use.
-It is similar to usage-based pricing in that the customer is technically charged based on their usage.
+It is similar to usage-based pricing in that customers are charged based on their usage.
 But it differs in that the pricing is fixed and based on the number of users or units, rather than their individual product usage.

 This pricing model works best for products and services that involve user accounts or individual units, such as enterprise software and managed IT services.